Excession

 Excession, by Culture series.
 It follows the reaction of the Culture and other civilizations to an “excession”: an “Outside Context Problem”—something mysterious, unpredictable, and enormously powerful.

 The story wasn’t what I expected.
-I thought the book would explore how the Culture deals with something beyond their control.
-Instead, it’s about how they try to exploit the excession for their own schemes.
-And the book is full of them: one to disguise the nature of the Sleeper Service; another to stage a false-flag operation to justify a war against the Nazi-like Affront; a third to reunite Dajeil Gelian and Byr Genar-Hofoen; and a fourth to intercept Genar-Hofoen with Seich to keep him from reaching the Sleeper Service.
+I thought the book would explore how the Culture deals with something beyond its control.
+Instead, the book is about how the Culture tries to exploit the Excession for its own schemes.
+The book is full of schemes: one to disguise the nature of the Sleeper Service; another to stage a false-flag operation to justify war against the Nazi-like Affront; a third to reunite Dajeil Gelian and Byr Genar-Hofoen; and a fourth to intercept Genar-Hofoen with Seich to keep him from reaching the Sleeper Service.

-Even after reading “tricky” books like The Quantum Thief and The Shadow of the Torturer, I found Excession a challenge—mainly because of the sheer number of ships to track while also trying to figure out which ones were part of the conspiracy.
+Even after reading so-called “hard” books like The Quantum Thief or The Shadow of the Torturer, I still found Excession hard to track—mostly because of the flood of ship names and trying to figure out who was in on what.

 Some aspects I loved: